Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 They turned on the news, which they rarely watched anymore because it struck them as so "negative," so "anti-Trump".

-They had both voted for Trump, who they saw as a "flawed" president who deep down "truly loves his country and wants the best for it."
+They had both voted for Trump, who they saw as a "flawed" President who deep down "truly loves his country and wants the best for it".

 By contrast, they considered all the frank talk about race and racism during Obama's time in office "divisive".